FREE U.S. SHIPPING ON ORDERS $75+! PLEASE ALLOW 8-10 DAYS FOR PROCESSING.

 You can either use a body brush on dry skin directly or integrate herbs or essential oils that help to boost circulation and stimulate lymphatic drainage.
 This is a lovely way to support your lymphatics and get in a bit of aromatherapy!

-Starting with the soles of your feet, gently brush with small strokes upwards along your body (legs, buttocks) towards the groin area.
+Starting with the tops of your feet, gently brush with small strokes upwards along your body (legs, buttocks) towards the groin area.
 Then gently brush upwards along your arms, lower back, abdominal region towards your heart.
 Finally, brush downwards along your neck, upper back, and shoulders towards your heart.

 After brushing, take a shower or bath to help wash away dead skin cells.